nuxeo/nuxeo/nuxeo-routing-default-jsf/README.md

 This module is adapted from the definition built from the Studio project named `nuxeo-routing-default`.

-## Requirements

-You need xmllint installed.
-On Mac OS X (Yosemite), it is installed by default.
-On Ubuntu, if it is not already installed, you can run apt-get install libxml2-utils

 ## Update

 Changes in this module should be done in the Studio project to ensure